-Even not all successful people do all of these habits all the time, but these habits are shared by many of the most successful individuals.
-Here are the six morning habits of highly successful people.
+Even not all successful people do all of this morning routine checklist all the time, but these habits are shared by many of the most successful individuals.
+Here are the six-morning routine of highly successful people.

 When you start your day with meditation, you can increase your overall well-being.
 By starting your day this way, you set yourself up for a productive and successful day.
 Meditating allows you to start the day grounded and can provide you with a calm that stays with you throughout the day.

 There are a lot of ways you can practice silence or meditation.
 Some people like guided meditations, which you can find through apps, on YouTube, or in podcasts.
 These guided meditations give you something to focus on, which is good if you’re new to meditation.